pratikgajjar/go-backend.how/content/posts/building-blazingly-fast-pre-owned-car-platform-with-valkey-part-1.md

 Valkey is an open-source, high-performance key/value datastore licensed under BSD.
 It supports a variety of workloads such as caching, message queues, and can function as a primary database.
 Valkey can operate as a standalone daemon or in a cluster with options for replication and high availability.

 {{</details>}}
 It originated as a fork of Redis after Redis changed its license terms.
-More details on the forking issue can be found [here](https://arstechnica.com/information-technology/2024/04/redis-license-change-and-forking-are-a-mess-that-everybody-can-feel-bad-about/).
+More details on the forking issue can be found at [arstechnica.com](https://arstechnica.com/information-technology/2024/04/redis-license-change-and-forking-are-a-mess-that-everybody-can-feel-bad-about/).

 # What ?